-Drug Evaluation Committee 2011-27 Overseas Regulations Applicable to Japanese Medical Institutions Conducting Multinational Clinical Trials
+Drug Evaluation Committee 2011-27 Overseas Regulations Applicable to Japanese Medical Institutions Conducting Multinational Clinical Trials in Japan

 Related classification: Other

-Revised publication date: March 2021
+Revised publication date: Mar.
+2021

 Question

 The applicable foreign regulations differ depending on the country in which the clinical trial is conducted and the country in which the application for drug manufacturing approval is planned to be filed using the clinical trial.
 For example, a Financial Dosclosure Form is required for a clinical trial that will be used for an application in the U.S., and a Form 1572 is usually required for a US IND Study.
-It is recommended that you consult with the sponsor of each clinical trial regarding applicable overseas regulations, including anti-bribery laws and regulations, and the details to be included in the contract.
+It is recommended that you consult with the sponsor of each clinical trial regarding applicable foreign regulations, including anti-bribery laws and regulations, and the details to be included in the contract.

-Reason for revision of opinion
+Reason for revision

 In accordance with the enforcement of the Pharmaceutical Affairs Law (November 25, 2014), we have made minor improvements to the questions.